Rod Paige

-Roderick Raynor Paige (born June 17, 1933) is an American academic and politician who served as the 7th United States secretary of education from 2001 to 2005.
-Paige, who grew up in Mississippi, moved from college football coach and classroom teacher to college dean and school superintendent to be the first African American to serve as the U.S. education chief.
+Roderick Raynor Paige Sr. (June 17, 1933 – December 9, 2025) was an American academic and politician who served as the 7th United States secretary of education from 2001 to 2005 during the George W. Bush administration.
+He was the first African American to serve as the secretary of education.
+His tenure as education secretary was noted for his involvement in the creation and passage of the No Child Left Behind Act in 2002.

-Paige was sitting with George W. Bush at the Emma E. Booker Elementary School in Sarasota, Florida, when Bush received the news that a second plane had hit the World Trade Center in the September 11, 2001 attacks.

-On November 15, 2004, Paige announced his resignation after overseeing the President's education agenda for four years.
-White House domestic policy adviser Margaret Spellings was nominated as his successor.
-The U.S. Senate confirmed her on January 20, 2005, after Bush's inauguration for a second term.
+Paige, who grew up in Mississippi, served as the head football coach for the Jackson State Tigers from 1964 to 1968 and Texas Southern Tigers from 1971 to 1975.
+He also served as a college dean for Texas Southern University and was the Superintendent of the Houston Independent School District from 1994 until 2001.

-Paige served as interim president of his alma mater, Jackson State University, from November 2016 to June 2017.
+After leaving the Education Department in 2005, Paige served as interim president of Jackson State University from November 2016 to June 2017.

 Early life and education

-Born in Monticello, Mississippi, Paige is the son of public school educators.
+Roderick Raynor Paige was born on June 17, 1933, in Monticello, Mississippi, as the son of public school educators.
 He earned a bachelor's degree from Jackson State University in Jackson, Mississippi.
 He earned a master's degree and a Doctor of Education degree in Physical Education from Indiana University Bloomington.

+Paige served in the United States Navy from 1955 to 1957.